Are valorant skins pay-to-win?

 How do I get skins in Valorant?

 Unlike other popular multi-shooter games, Valorant doesn’t have any special skins to change and customize the look of the agent – at least for now.
-What they do offer is a collection of skins that can change and the way weapons look and feel while playing the game.
+What they do offer is a collection of skins that can change and improve the way weapons look and feel while playing the game.

 They don’t necessarily improve your gameplay, but sometimes looking good is enough to win a match, right?